qingbo-lu/readme/docker-proxy.md

 ### Other way than config docker proxy.

-*   dns-hijack a special registry, (for example quay.io, dockerhub.com, change node resolver to kube-dns, adding a dns recored for registry on kube-dns）
+*   dns-hijack a special registry, (for example quay.io, dockerhub.com, change node resolver to kube-dns, adding a dns recored for registry on kube-dns);  can also add recores to  /etc/hosts.
 *   Add the caching server CA certificate to the list of system trusted roots.